digitalrebar/doc/deployment/install/providers.rst

 OpenStack Provider(s)
 ~~~~~~~~~~~~~~~~~~~~~

-NOTE: If there is no private network one should be created.
+**Note**: If there is no private network one should be created.
 Ideally, it is named "private" or "internal"

 In the Horizon Dashboard, the provider details can be quickly obtained from Download RC file.